 If you’re unable to consolidate your entire outstanding due, then you will need to prioritise your loans as per their interest cost.
 Those having outstanding dues on their credit cards as well as loans must pay off their credit cards first.
 This is because credit cards incur the higher interest rates (finance charges) usually ranging from 30% to 45% p.a., depending on the credit card issuer.
 Moreover, unpaid credit card balances also attract late payment fees if the minimum amount due mentioned in the credit card bill remains unpaid, thereby further piling up on your debt.

-Step 5: Pay EMIs of new loan regularly
+Step 5: Pay EMIs of the new loan by its due date

 After paying off your older loans with the proceeds of the new loan, make regular repayment to avoid penalties and improve your credit score.
 Also, ensure to set standing instructions in your salary or other primary savings account so that the loan EMI gets deducted from your account automatically whenever the due date arises.